andrewblais/dbank-icp-demo/README.md

 **dbank-icp-demo** is a decentralized bank simulation built on the Internet Computer using Motoko for the backend and React (Vite) for the frontend.
 The app tracks a user balance and applies continuous compound interest at a real-world annual rate of 5% APR.
 Users can deposit or withdraw funds, and watch their balance grow automatically every 60 seconds (adjustable for demo/testing).

-This project began as a Motoko + JavaScript module in Angela Yu's [Complete Full-Stack Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+This project began as a Motoko + JavaScript module in Angela Yu's <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/" target="_blank" rel="noopener noreferrer">Complete Full-Stack Web Development Bootcamp</a>.
 I customized the style, features and functionality, and updated it to modern syntax and tooling using React, modules, docstrings, Prettier, and Material UI.

-Hats off to GitHub user [**ZacIsrael**](https://github.com/ZacIsrael), whose comments in the Udemy course's Q\&A helped with the React transition.
-His repo is here: [**dbank-defi-app**](https://github.com/ZacIsrael/dbank-defi-app)
+Hats off to GitHub user <a href="https://github.com/ZacIsrael" target="_blank" rel="noopener noreferrer"><strong>ZacIsrael</strong></a>, whose comments in the Udemy course's Q&amp;A helped with the React transition.
+His repo is here: <a href="https://github.com/ZacIsrael/dbank-defi-app" target="_blank" rel="noopener noreferrer"><strong>dbank-defi-app</strong></a>

 ## **_Table of Contents:_**